Deep Water Cultures

 About the artists and the curator

-The videos will be shown on this site and in the windows of the institute every night until February 24, 2018.
+The videos were shown in the windows of the institute every night until February 24, 2018.
 More info about the projections here.

 The title DEEP WATER CULTURES refers to an agricultural method where plants are placed in water with a high nutrient content, which speeds up their growth and increases the yield.
 Deep Water Culture (DWC) symbolises the cultural urge of humans to create the best conditions, boost efficiency, and improve the natural setting.
 The title also summarises the topic of the artworks on display, which feature different concepts of the cultural handling of water.